Metadata 101

 by Ben Zamora-Weiss

 A DAM – a digital asset management system – isn’t worth a damn if you don’t have quality metadata to help you find and use what you need.
-Metadata might sound mysterious, but it isn’t, and this blog will make it clear what we mean when we talk about metadata for DAM.
+Metadata might sound mysterious, but it isn’t, and this blog will make it clear what we mean when we talk about types of metadata for DAM.

 What's in a name?